-From 19 July 2021 to 31 August 2021 the Ministry for Primary Industries (MPI) invites comment on the draft Import Health Standard: Personal Consignments of Products for Human Consumption and Personal Effects.
+From 19 July 2021 to 31 August 2021, the Ministry for Primary Industries (MPI) invited comment on the draft Import Health Standard: Personal Consignments of Products for Human Consumption and Personal Effects.

 Full details of the proposed changes are in the consultation documents.

 The draft standard covered personal consignments of fresh and stored plant products and personal effects (not otherwise already covered by a standard).

 Defined a personal consignment for the purpose of this standard.